Unleash the Archers: 2015–present: Signing with Napalm Records

-Brittney Hayes gave interviews and tweeted saying that they are currently working on an EP of covers with a "bit of a UTA spin" on them.
+Brittney Hayes gave interviews and tweeted, saying they are currently working on an EP of covers with a "bit of a UTA spin" on them.

 On August 30, 2019, the band released the first single off of the EP Explorers, a cover of Stan Rogers' "Northwest Passage".
-The full EP was released October 11, 2019.
+The full EP was released on October 11, 2019.

 In August 2020, they released their fifth full-length album, Abyss, continuing the story of Apex.
 They also revealed they have plans to release a graphic novel with the story told on both albums.

-On December 6, 2021 they announced via social media posts that bassist Nick Miller had become a full time member of the band.

-On May 3rd, 2022 the band announced via an Instagram post that they are in the writing phase of their next album.

-On November 11, 2022 Brittney Slayes commented during an Instagram livestream that their next album was also a concept album, this time with a post-apocalyptic setting, and that they were aiming for a Fall 2023 release.
+On December 6, 2021, they announced via social media posts that bassist Nick Miller had become a full-time member of the band.
+On May 3, 2022, the band announced via an Instagram post that they are in the writing phase of their next album.
+On November 11, 2022, Brittney Slayes commented during an Instagram livestream that their next album was also a concept album, this time with a post-apocalyptic setting and that they were aiming for a fall 2023 release.
+The sixth studio album, Phantoma was later released on May 10, 2024.